-(a) Invalidity Contentions If No Claim of Infringement.
+- (a) Invalidity Contentions If No Claim of Infringement.
 In all cases in which a party files a complaint or other pleading seeking a declaratory judgment that a patent is not infringed, is invalid, or is unenforceable, LR 103.1 and 103.2 shall not apply if the declaratory judgment only raises issues of invalidity, and will only apply if and when a claim for patent infringement is made by a party.
 If the defendant does not assert a claim for patent infringement in its answer to the complaint, no later than fourteen (14) days after the defendant serves its answer, or fourteen (14) days after the Initial Scheduling Conference, whichever is later, the party seeking a declaratory judgment must serve upon each opposing party its Preliminary Invalidity Contentions that conform to LR 103.3 and produce or make available for inspection and copying the documents described in LR 103.4.
-The parties shall meet and confer within fourteen (14) days of the service of the Preliminary Invalidity Contentions which shall be no later than fifty (50) days after service by the Court of its Claim Construction Ruling.

-(b) Applications of Rules When No Specified Triggering Event.
-If the filings or actions in a case do not trigger the application of these Local Civil Rules under the terms set forth herein, the parties shall, as soon as such circumstances become known, meet and confer for the purpose of agreeing on the application of these such rules to the case.

-(c) Inapplicability of Rule.
+The parties shall meet and confer within fourteen (14) days of the service of the Preliminary Invalidity Contentions for the purpose of determining the date on which the plaintiff will file its Final Invalidity Contentions which shall be no later than fifty (50) days after service by the Court of its Claim Construction Ruling. - (b) Applications of Rules When No Specified Triggering Event.
+If the filings or actions in a case do not trigger the application of these Local Civil Rules under the terms set forth herein, the parties shall, as soon as such circumstances become known, meet and confer for the purpose of agreeing on the application of these such rules to the case. - (c) Inapplicability of Rule.
 This LR 103.5 and the time periods set forth above shall not apply to cases in which a request for a declaratory judgment that a patent is not infringed, is invalid, or is unenforceable is filed in response to a complaint for infringement of the same patent.